PatrickFis/Azure-Study-Notes/SC-900 Notes.md

     - User-assigned - A managed identity which is created as a standalone Azure resource.
 One user-assigned managed identity can be assigned to one or more instances of an Azure service.
 These identities are managed separately from the resources that use it.
 - Device - A piece of hardware (mobile devices, laptops, servers, printers, etc).
   - AAD Registered Devices - Supports a bring your own device scenario.
 Users can access your org's resources using a personal device.
 AAD registered devices register to AAD without requiring an organization account to sign in to the device.
 Supported OSes: Windows 10 and above, iOS, Android, and macOS.
   - AAD Joined Devices - Device joined to AAD through an org account which is used to sign in to the device.
 AAD joined devices are generally owned by the org.
+These exist only in the cloud.
 Supported OSes: Windows 10 or greater (except Home edition) and Windows Server 2019 Virtual Machines running in Azure.
   - Hybrid AAD Joined Devices - Orgs with existing on prem AD can use this functionality.
 These devices are joined to your on-prem AD and AAD and require an organizational account to sign in to the device.
+Supported OSes: Windows 7, 8.1, 10, Windows Server 2008 or newer.
   - Registering and joining devices to AAD gives users SSO to cloud-based resources.
 It also allows SSO to on-perm resources.